cpicpgx/cpic-data/README.md

 This repo contains all the DDL and code for defining the [CPIC](https://cpicpgx.org) data model and populating it with data.

-## WARNING: NOT READY FOR USE :exclamation:  :exclamation:  :exclamation:
+## :exclamation:  :exclamation:  :exclamation: WARNING: ALPHA TESTING ONLY :exclamation:  :exclamation:  :exclamation:

-__:warning: This repo is under active development and, thus, not ready for any useful purpose.
-When this message disappears and a production release is on the Releases tab then it will be ready for review. :warning:__
+__:warning: This repo is under active development and, thus, only useful for testing purposes.
+When this message disappears and a __production__ release is on the Releases tab then it will be ready for use.
+Until then, this is for evaluation only. :warning:__

-__Seriously, you don't want to use this yet.__

 ## Setup